ContextLab/storytelling-with-data/slides/modules.md

 ---
 # Which modules are installed in your environment?

-- To get a list of your already-installed modules from within Colaboratory, type:
+- To get a list of the (many!) already-installed modules from within Colaboratory, type:
 ```bash
 !pip freeze
 ```
-- In a "regular" Terminal session, just omit the `!`
+- In a "regular" Terminal session (e.g., on your local machine), just omit the `!`

 ---
 # Use `import` statements to gain access to new modules in your workspace